 Free users also get regular notifications from Dashlane about any security breach.
 So you would always stay a step ahead and update your credentials before they’re compromised.

-Moreover, when it comes to device compatibility, Dashlane supports all the popular operating system, including the good ‘ol Linux.
+Moreover, when it comes to device compatibility, Dashlane supports all the popular operating systems including the good ‘ol Linux.
+It also works nicely directly on a web browser.

 Now, unfortunately, that’s all I have to talk about the free version of Dashlane.
-A considerable number of features are still reserved for the paid members.
+A considerable number of features are still reserved for the Dashlane premium version.

 Thus, upgrading to the premium plan would be much better for anyone who has used the free version and had an awesome experience.

-You can read more in my detailed review of Dashlane here.
+You can read more in my detailed Dashlane review here.

 4. Google Chrome Password Manager

-Chrome Password Manager by Google is the most common password manager; most of us use daily.
+Chrome Password Manager by Google is the most common password manager; most of us use it daily.
+It’s the most popular password manager for a web browser that doesn’t even need browser extensions to work.

-Unlike a conventional password manager, you’re not required to install any app or add a browser extension.
+Unlike a conventional password manager, you’re not required to install any app or browser extensions.

 Your Google account and Chrome browser is all you need to get going.